A Conversation with Bruce Duffie

 PE: Yes.
 What

 you need for cases like this is a dictator from the outside to take over.

 the moment you put it in the hands of Puerto Ricans, then if they hire somebody,

 someone of the other part of Puerto Rico will say that it’s because it’s

 his friend and not because it’s good.
 Why didn’t they give the opportunity

 to this other person that is as talented?
-All those conflicts happen that do nothing
+All those conflicts happen

-still comes out of the Casals Festival, it’s a pity that it lost the
+lot still comes out of the Casals Festival, it’s a pity that it lost the

 quality and the level of excellence.
-[Remember, this interview took place in
+[Remember, this interview took place in November

-of its stature.
 The artistic direction of the festival at various times has been under Jorge Mester, Odón

 Penderecki, Elías López Sobá, Justino Diaz and

 Maximiano Valdés, and a few others who have participated are Yehudi Menuhin, Leonard

-Bernstein, Zubin
+Bernstein, Zubin Mehta,

-Philadelphia Orchestra under the musical direction of Christoph Eschenbach.]
+under the musical direction of Christoph Eschenbach.]

 BD: The whole world